PriviPK/privipk-webapp/README.md

  4. Open two different browser sessions (You can do one normal and one incognito session.
 Or one Firefox and one Chrome.).
     - Go to `http://localhost:7000` in each browser session.
-    - Enter `nylas0` as the App ID for the 1st browser session
+    - Enter `localhost-0` as the App ID for the 1st browser session
+      + This will connect to the account setup on the `nylas0` VM
-    - Enter `nylas1` as the App ID for the 2nd browser session
+    - Enter `localhost-1` as the App ID for the 2nd browser session
+      + This will connect to the account setup on the `nylas1` VM
     - Now you should be able to use the web interface to separately use the email accounts you registered with the sync-engine VMs.

- 5. Try sending and receiving emails.
+ 5. Try sending and receiving emails between the two accounts.

-**Note:** If you are running as single sync engine on your host machine, you can just set your App ID to `localhost` and the Inbox HTML5 Scaffold will connect to `http://nylas:5555` (instead of `localhost`).
-Since you have set an `/etc/hosts` entry for `nylas` in Step 1, the web app will connect to the sync engine in the VM (Figured out by looking [here](https://github.com/nylas/inbox-scaffold-html5/commit/708afdb061bc228883c31f37c71ba6c5a9c185cd)).
+**Note to self:** Figured out AppID stuff by looking [here](https://github.com/nylas/inbox-scaffold-html5/commit/708afdb061bc228883c31f37c71ba6c5a9c185cd).

 ### Accessing multiple accounts